primouomo123/react-hooks-gregslist-vite/README.md

 As a user:

 1. When the app starts, I can see all listings.
+2. I can create a new listing by submitting the form, and persist the changes to the backend.
-2. I can "favorite" and "unfavorite" a listing on the frontend by clicking the star icon.
-This feature doesn't need backend persistence.
+3. I can "favorite" and "unfavorite" a listing on the frontend by clicking the star icon.
-3. I can remove a listing from the page by clicking the trash can icon.
+4. I can remove a listing from the page by clicking the trash can icon.
 This change should be persisted in the backend.
-4. I can search for listings by their name.
+5. I can search for listings by their name.
-5. I can create a new listing by submitting a form, and persist the changes to the backend.
-This deliverable is not in the demo, so it's up to you to determine the component design for this feature.

 ### Endpoints for Deliverables